Posted: 5/18/21 | May 18th, 2021

 Sure do!
 I’m personally not a business-class type of guy.
 I’m still young enough to be fine in coach for as long and far as a plane can fly.
 Ask me again in 20 years — but in general, I’m uncomfortable being doted on in the premium section of the plane.
 I’m a simple guy.
 I don’t need much.

 Do you plan to go global and feature more non-US deals?

 Yes!
-We have a team of flight searchers finding cheap fares departing not just from the US but also Canada, the UK and mainland Europe, Australia and New Zealand, the Caribbean, Latin America, Asia, and the Middle East (Sub-Saharan Africa coming soon!).
+We have a team of flight searchers finding cheap fares departing not just from the US but also Canada, Europe, Australia and New Zealand, Latin America, Asia, the Caribbean, and the Middle East.